They offer different flash templates with latest features.

 1. Safe: Your data is backed up externally.
 Whatever mistake you make or whatever bug happens during the installation cannot affect it.

-2. Fast: The installation usually lasts 10 minutes.
-The CD for the new release is less than 700MB and it contains about 3GB of compressed data.
-Downloading the ISO and upgrading from the CD is much faster than upgrading the system from the repositories.
+2. Fast: The installation usually lasts 15 minutes.
+The DVD for the new release contains compressed data.
+Downloading the ISO and upgrading from the DVD is much faster than upgrading the system from the repositories.

 4. Easy: Things do go as planned this way.